Five Ways to Jumpstart Your Content Marketing Strategy

-Having a solid schedule that everyone involved knows is how you guarantee your content is going up on a regular schedule, which is the best way to ensure your audience is seeing it, since they become accustomed to your schedule and tune in to see new content.
-If you don’t deliver on time, even once, you risk losing them.
+Having a solid schedule that everyone involved knows is how you guarantee your content is going up regularly.
+This is the best way to ensure your audience sees it since they become accustomed to your schedule and tune in to see new content.
+If you don't deliver on time, even once, you risk losing them.

 2) Set your goals early, and make them SMART

-Maybe you’ve been going for a while now, but something just feels...off, about the direction your campaign is going.
-Maybe you’re just not seeing the conversions you envisioned, and you’d like to know why.
-Or maybe you’re seeing your trajectory veering off course from the mission you set out 6 months ago and need to get back on track.
-Did you outline your goals on day 1?
+Maybe you've been going for a while now, but your campaign's direction feels off.
+Maybe you're just not seeing the conversions you envisioned and want to know why.
+Or maybe you're seeing your trajectory veering off course from the mission you set out six months ago and need to get back on track.
+Did you outline your goals on day one?
 No?
 Do it now.

-The SMART goal framework is a convenient way to ensure your goals are in line with your mission, as well as a quick way to do a check-in with existing goals to make sure you can meet them.
+The SMART goal framework is a convenient way to ensure your goals align with your mission and a quick way to check in with existing goals to make sure you can meet them.
 SMART means:

 Specific - this is your who, what, when, where, and why for the goal.
 Define the goal with names, numbers, dates, and times.

-Measurable - what are the metrics you’ll use to judge the effectiveness of this goal?
+Measurable - what metrics will you use to judge this goal's effectiveness?
 How will you know when you hit them?

 Attainable - Are you being realistic?
 Can this goal be met in the timeframe defined above?
-If you’re shooting to grow your customer base by 10x in six months, you might want to rethink things.
+You might want to rethink things if you aim to grow your customer base by 10x in six months.

 Relevant - Are these goals appropriate for your content team to be working on?
 Does the goal align with your campaign objectives?
-Mission statement of the company?
+The mission statement of the company?

 Time-bound - Does the goal have a start date and an end date?
 If not, set these parameters now, or you risk your team getting distracted and your content calendar schedule not being adhered to.